ConferenceCarbonTracker/CarbonFootprintEGU/README.md

 ## 4.1 Departure location

-The departure location per country is chosen as the capital / largest city (see [data](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)), with a few exceptions that are explained in the following
+The departure location per country is chosen as the capital or largest city (see [data](https://github.com/milankl/CarbonFootprintEGU/blob/master/data/data_processed.csv)), with a few exceptions that are explained in the following:

   a) Germany: Participants from Germany are split into 4 groups (Berlin 20%, Hamburg 20%, Munich 20%, Cologne 40%) to better represent the participant distribution and their distance to Vienna across Germany.

-  b) United Kingdom: For same reasoning split into 2 groups (London 70%, Manchester 30%)
+  b) United Kingdom: For similar reasons split into 2 groups (London 70%, Manchester 30%)

   c) United States: Washington DC 70%, Los Angeles 30%